 While they are usually white and don’t shed too much, they can have gold spots on their ears.

-10. Great Bernese – The Bernese Mountain Dog and Great Pyrenees mix
+10. Bernese Mountain Dog & Great Pyrenees mix (AKA Great Bernese)

 It’s impossible to talk about the Bernese Mountain dog without mentioning their majesty and beauty.